OpenDataServices/cove/README.rst

 .. code:: bash

-    ./ocds-cli --options
+    ./ocds-cli --options file-name

+``file-name`` can be a JSON or an Excel file or folder.

 Options:

-``--file-name -file`` can be a JSON or an Excel file or folder.

 ``--output-dir -o``  Directory where the output will be created, defaults to the name of the file.